Rev1s10n/Tri-Hard-Slab-Arcade-Edition/README.md

 _This time these switches is on the top side_

 ## Production files
-Simply download all production files via Hardware files folder, and utilize services like JLCPCB (which is what I did in this case) to order the board.
+Simply download all production files via Hardware files folder, and utilize services like JLCPCB (which is what I did in this case) to order the board.<br>
 The board need standard PCBA for certain components.
-JLCPCB might told you there's some error (2 pins on 1 pad) but it's intended, and they'll make the board nevertheless.
+JLCPCB might told you there's some error (2 pins on 1 pad) but it's intended, and they'll make the board nevertheless.<br>
 As for the case and acrylics / PC sheet, there's a step file for CNC aluminum case, 2 dxf files for laser cut acrylic, 1 dxf for CNC PC mounting plate.

 ## Source files
-The Tri-Hard Slab AE is made with Autodesk Fusion 360 and KiCad 7.0.
+The Tri-Hard Slab AE is made with Autodesk Fusion 360 and KiCad 7.0.<br>
 Everything is under Source files, include a rough Fusion 360 sketch which is the base of all laser-cut dxf files, step file and for KiCad to align things up.

 ## Assemble and settings
-This is a bit tricky compare to original build.
+This is a bit tricky compare to original build.<br>
 Here's some additional things you need to complete this build:
 - Cherry MX switches, or any MX compatible switches, I use Cherry MX Black in this case.
 - 16 Kailh MX hot swap socket (PG1511).